 Lake Constance Bike Tour #1 Friedrichshafen – Tettnang – Eriskirch – Friedrichshafen

-In the village Dillmannshof, which you will pass, there is the Landhaus Vier Jahreszeiten that is a Garni-Hotel but unfortunately I’m not sure if they are open as a Rastaurant as well as they offer breakfast for their Guests only.
-Right on the opposite you find a little chapel that was widely open when I passed it.
-I just took a picture and continued towards the center of Mariabrunn.
+In the village Dillmannshof, which you will pass, there is the Landhaus Vier Jahreszeiten that is a Garni-Hotel but unfortunately, I’m not sure if they are open as a Restaurant, as well as they, offer breakfast for their Guests only.
+Right on the opposite, you find a little chapel that was wide open when I passed it.
+I just took a picture and continued towards the centre of Mariabrunn.
 Driving by the soccer field, there is a restaurant if you’re hungry or thirsty, and the local school the Lake Constance Bike Tour goes on by crossing the roundabout and following the green bike-signs towards Friedrichshafen for the last 6 km.
 The final sprint now leads you through some little village and as a highlight through a roofed wooden bridge (built in 1828) over river Schussen, again.
-Here in Eriskirch you drive onto the parking lot of a supermarket/shopping center, always keep right, and drive along until you’ll pass the yellow town sign of Friedrichshafen again.
+Here in Eriskirch, you drive onto the parking lot of a supermarket/shopping centre, always keep right, and drive along until you’ll pass the yellow town sign of Friedrichshafen again.
 Located each on the left and right side there is a youth hostel and a huge camping area as well as some possibilities for food and drinks.
-Now you can continue driving my Lake Constance Bike Tour on the road, or pushing your bike along the lake to enjoy some last views on the water, after having seen so much country life.
+Now you can continue driving my Lake Constance Bike Tour on the road or pushing your bike along the lake to enjoy some last views on the water, after having seen so much country life.
 And the Lake Constance Bike Tour #1 ends where it started 17 km and about 1 hour ago, at the Harbour of Friedrichshafen (Friedrichshafen Hafen).
-Now you can can enjoy a well deserved ice cream from one of the cafés on the waterfront promenade.
+Now you can enjoy a well-deserved ice cream from one of the cafés on the waterfront promenade.

 Lake Constance Bike Tour #1 – 17 km Friedrichshafen-Tettnang-Eriskirch